 - A $10,000 fine

 Don’t leave your future to chance if this is your second or third DWI charge.
-Our legal team can defend your rights and pursue the best possible outcome.
+Our legal team can defend your rights and pursue a fair case outcome.

 According to the Texas Code of Criminal Procedure, all criminal defendants can appeal a court’s judgment against them.
 The law says that any appeal must assert that the court did not apply the law correctly or that the court permitted improper behavior, which led to your eventual wrongful conviction.

-These elements could warrant an appeal of a DWI conviction:
+These elements warrant an appeal of a DWI conviction:

 - The court permitted testimony or evidence that should have been excluded.